Atri-Labs/framework-docs/docs/getting-started/create-app.md

 We always refer a component by the same name in the code as the name that appears on the right panel.
 :::

-3. Click `Publish` in the top menu.
+3. Click `Build & Run` in the top menu.

 ![Publish](/snapshots/publish.png)